Tnixc/lucid/README.md

 ### Option 1: Download Pre-built Binary

-1. Download the latest release from the [Releases](../../releases) page
+1. Download the latest release from the releases page
 2. Move `Lucid.app` to your Applications folder
 3. Launch the app
 4. Grant necessary permissions when prompted